 PHILADELPHIA, September 7, 2023 — Cozen O’Connor is pleased to announce the promotion of seven members to shareholders: Wendy Enerson, Melissa Grossman, Susan Grueneberg, Suzanne Radcliff, Laura Reinhart, John Sullivan, and Cheryl Upham.

 “Throughout their careers, each of these attorneys has demonstrated remarkable professionalism, leadership, and dedication to the firm and to our clients,” said Michael J. Heller, president and chief executive officer of Cozen O’Connor.
-“We congratulate this group of exceptional lawyers on their well-deserved promotion and we look forward to their continued success at the firm.”
+“We could not be more proud of what they have accomplished so far and look forward to watching their careers continue to develop and prosper.”

 Wendy Enerson's practice encompasses a broad range of complex litigation matters, including insurance and consumer class action defense, and in particular, cases arising under the Telephone Consumer Protection Act, shareholder disputes, securities violations and general business litigation.
 She is an experienced litigator who has handled cases in state and federal courts across the United States.

 Melissa Grossman, co-vice chair of the firm’s Private Client, Trusts and Estates practice, focuses her practice on sophisticated estate and tax planning for high net worth individuals and families.
 Her practice includes the preparation of wills and trusts, defective grantor trusts, grantor retained annuity trusts, residence trusts, and dynasty trusts, advising clients with respect to insurance planning, generation-skipping planning, and structuring family limited partnerships and limited liability companies.